Dawlish Avoiding Line: Background

-The broad gauge railway of gauge opened on 30 May 1846, designed to be worked as an atmospheric railway.
-Atmospheric trains only ran from 13 September 1847 until 9 September 1848, and the line was extended to on 31 December 1846.
+The broad gauge railway of gauge opened on 30 May 1846, designed to be worked as an atmospheric railway, although atmospheric trains only ran from 13 September 1847 until 9 September 1848.
+The line was extended to on 31 December 1846.

 The South Devon Railway was amalgamated into the Great Western Railway (GWR) on 1 February 1876, and the gauge converted to the 4' 8.5" (1435mm) standard gauge after 20 May 1892.
 A station was opened to serve in 1905, all the other stations on the sea wall having opened with the line in 1846.

 Proposal

 Due to the substantial high costs of maintenance of the South Devon Railway sea wall – making it the most expensive piece of the GWR's infrastructure to maintain per mile – the Dawlish Avoiding Line was first proposed in 1933, to keep the Exeter to Plymouth Line working.

 Whilst the GWR were still investigating the scheme, in light of the continuing effects of the Wall Street crash of 1929 and the subsequent Great Depression, in 1935 as part of his economic redevelopment plan Chancellor of the Exchequer Neville Chamberlain proposed establishing an independent special purpose vehicle finance company for railway development, backed by a government loan guarantee limited to £26.5 million.
 This could then be drawn down by any of the big four railway companies, with the GWR allocated "eleven fifty-third parts" to support the projects it had submitted for inclusion in the agreement, all of which had to be completed by 1 January 1941.
 Under the 1935 Finance Act, the GWR initially submitted just one proposal in the Treasury agreement (First Schedule, Part 1, Clause 2) which read: "Construction of a new deviation line from Dawlish Warren to Newton Abbot".